 Nursing interventions appropriate for the patient are:

 - Check underlying factors.
-Assess underlying condition and body temperature.
+Assess the underlying condition and body temperature.

 - Monitor vital signs.
 Monitor and record vital signs.